 Small quantities of radioactivity exist naturally in the soil, water, and air.
 Ionizing radiation is used in a variety of beneficial ways, including energy production, medical treatments, transportation safety, medical diagnoses, precision industrial measurements, quality assurance, etc. Radiation health physicists ensure beneficial uses radiation, protecting workers and the public from potential hazards associated with exposure.
+Oregon State's radiation health physics program traces its roots back to the 1960s and today produces the most graduates of any program in the nation.

 We offer bachelor’s, master's, and doctoral degrees in radiation health physics including online options for both a professional master of health physics and a research-based master of science (with special approval by a graduate advisor).
 Each degree level has a different set of admission requirements.